Academic Intervention Services

 ACT Academy Cyber Charter School provides academic intervention services to its students either in person at the Learning Resource center or via our virtual setting.
-These services are provided based upon individual student need.
+These services are provided based on individual student need.
 Intervention services are provided utilizing the Response to Instruction and Intervention (RtII) framework.
-RtII is a process implemented by school personnel where children who are at risk of not performing well receive research based interventions via a three tiered system, each one defined by the level of support and the intensity of support.
+RtII is a process implemented by school personnel where children who are at risk of not performing well receive research-based interventions via a three-tiered system, each one defined by the level of support and the intensity of support.

-- Tier 1– Interventions provided by the teacher via instructional strategies and lesson planning.
+- Tier I– Interventions provided by the teacher via instructional strategies and lesson planning.

 - Tier II– Interventions provided utilizing research-based intervention programs targeted to meet the needs of the students, to support the goal of academic growth.